psychemedia/storytelling-notes/and-the-girl-played-on.md

 And by now, the girl knew how this game was to be played, and she sprinted back all the way home,  becuase for jhust one night and one day, there was no time to waste, and when she got back there she called to her brother, and sister, "come with me, come and play, there is someone I want you to meet..."

-And what younger browther and sister would not go with the sister, so full of excitement, and she led them running, and chatting, and laughing, and as they turned the corner: [click], once, [click], twice.
+And what younger brother and sister would not go with the sister, so full of excitement, and she led them running, and chatting, and laughing, and as they turned the corner: [click], once, [click], twice.

 Where the brother and sister had been, all that was left was their tongues and their finger bones.
 And there was a fire in the girl's eye.